The non-existence of horizontally flat singularity for steady axisymmetric free surface flows near stagnation points: Degenerate points and a frequency formula

-and we point out that the existence of the limits $H(0+)$ and $V(0+)=0$ for the two-dimensional problem was highly dependent on the non-negativity of $V(r)$.
-However, recalling \eqref{Formula: V(r)}, we see that it has no sign and we cannot directly follow the same approach of \cite{VW2012}.
-The components of $V(r)$ defined by \eqref{Formula: V(r)} actually exhibits the feature of axisymmetric problems.
-In fact, it consists of a term $\int_{B_{r}(X_{0})}y^{+}(x_{0}-x\chi_{ \{ \psi>0\} })$ which can be viewed as the difference of the density with respect to the first variable, and two terms $\sum_{i=1}^{2}\int_{0}^{r}t^{-4}I_{i}(t)+\frac{3}{2}\int_{0}^{r}t^{-5}J_{1}(t)$ caused by the axis of symmetry.
-We will eventually prove that near each degenerate points, $V(r)=\widetilde{V}(r)+O(r)$ where $\widetilde{V}(r)\geqslant0$ for every $r\in(0,r_{0})$ with $r_{0}>0$ sufficiently small.
-Therefore, $V(r)$ can be regarded as a perturbation of a non-negative term $\widetilde{V}(r)$, so that we can borrow the idea from the celebrated paper \cite{VW2012}.
-Incidentally, although the term $K(r)$ in two formulas are also not the same, we still hope to deal with this term similarly as in \cite{VW2012}, based on a simple fact that the weight $\frac{1}{x}$ is uniformly bounded in $B_{r}(X_{0})$ for every $r\in(0,\d)$. \end{remark} In what follows, we first consider the term in the frequency formula associates with the vorticity strength $f$.
+in the two-dimensional problem.
+However, recalling \eqref{Formula: V(r)}, we see that it has no sign and is consist of a non-negative part plus a perturbation term $e(r)$.
+The components of the perturbation term $e(r)$ actually encode the axisymmetric nature of a problem.
+In fact, it consists of a term $\int_{B_{r}(X_{0})}(x-x_{0})y^{+}\chi_{\{\psi>0\}}dX$, which can be viewed as the difference of the density with respect to the $x$-variable, and two terms $\int_{0}^{r}\sum_{i=1}^{2}t^{-4}I_{i}(t)+\frac{3}{2}\int_{0}^{r}t^{-5}J_{1}(t)dt$ caused by the axis of symmetry.
+These terms are vanishing for the two-dimensional problem and we will eventually prove that near each degenerate points, $V(r)\geqslant0$ for every $r\in(0,r_{0})$ with $r_{0}>0$ sufficiently small.
+We achieve this by showing that the perturbation term $e(r)$ (which has no sign) tends to zero faster than the leading term $r\int_{B_{r}(X_{0})}x_{0}y^{+}(1-\chi_{\{\psi>0\}})dX$ (which is non-negative).
+On the other hand, note that the term $Z(r)$ is also new in our axisymmetric case and introduces new difficulties.
+This is based on a simple fact that for axisymmetric problems, the corresponding energy is no longer $\int_{B_{r}(X_{0})}|\nabla u|^{2}dX$, but $\int_{B_{r}(X_{0})}\frac{1}{x}|\nabla u|^{2}dX$, and we have to deal with the derivatives with respect to the weight $\tfrac{1}{x}$ (cf. \eqref{Formula: I'(r)} and \eqref{Formula: J'(r)}).
+Incidentally, we point out that although the term $K(r)$ in two formulas are also not the same, we still hope to deal with this term similarly as in \cite{VW2012}, based on a simple fact that the weight $\frac{1}{x}$ is uniformly bounded in $B_{r}(X_{0})$ for every $r\in(0,\d)$. \end{remark} In what follows, we first consider the term $K(r)$ in the frequency formula associates with the vorticity strength $f$.
 First note that when the vorticity is negative, the horizontally flat singularities are possible even for the two-dimensional problem.
 What is of particular interest to us, as suggested by V\v{a}rv\v{a}ruc\v{a} and Weiss in \cite[Page 863]{VW2012}, is the case when the vorticity is $0$ at the free surface, and may have infinitely many sign changes accumulating there.
-Thus, we impose the following growth assumption on $f$. \begin{assumption} There exists a constant $C<+\infty$ such that
+Based on this observation, we impose the following growth assumption on $f$. \begin{assumption} There exists a constant $C<+\infty$ such that

 Note that \eqref{Formula: f(z)} also implies